nasqueron/salt-wrapper/docs/index.rst

 Welcome to the salt-wrapper documentation
 =========================================

-The documentation is divided in two parts, by target users.
+The documentation is divided in three parts, by target users.

 Contents: